maximlamare/S3_extract/README.md

  - **-r, --recovery:** run the algorithm in recovery mode.
 If the processing stopped in the middle of a run for some reason, the output temporary files are not sorted.
 The recovery mode will attempt to convert the temporary files to final files, therefore reducing the number of images to re-process the next time.
 A manual selection of the unprocessed scenes in the input folder will be necessary to run only the unprocessed scenes after recovery mode (don't forget to save the recovery mode output files elsewhere or they will be overwritten).
 In recovery mode, the **elevation** flag has to be set to the value of the failed run otherwise the code will crash.
 Activate recovery mode by setting the flag to `"yes", "true", "t", "y", or "1"`.
 To run in normal mode: `"no", "false", "f", "n", or "0"`.
 By default, the option is turned off.

+- **-f, --platform** specify the Sentinel-3 platform (i.e. Sentinel-3A, -3B, or both) to include data from.
+Options are 'A', 'B', or 'AB' (for both platforms).

 **Example run:**

     python s3_extract_snow_products.py -i "/path/to/folder/containing/S3/folders"\